cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 ### **So what?**

 Of course, this is simplified.
-What about sponsorships and broadcasting rights?
+What about sponsorships?
+Broadcasting rights?
 Merchandise?
 Event tickets?
 Endorsements?
 What about events that are the culmination of a season, such as the Champions League, or the NFL's superbowl, or the NBA Playoffs, or any other number of huge sporting events.
 The list goes on.

 But the point is to demonstrate the already massive scale of competitive gaming and gaming in general.
 Remember, Dota2 is just one game in a list of many.
 Take a look at Blizzard's Starcraft 2, or Riot's League of legends [(with 67m+ monthly players in Jan 2014](http://www.polygon.com/2014/1/27/5350944/league-of-legends-has-27-million-daily-active-players) - twitter is at [302 million](https://about.twitter.com/company) for comparison!) and you can see big tournaments for a huge audience.
-And if we take a closer look, not only are those other areas of revenue generation doing well in their own rights, but surely as the landscape matures will catch up.
+And when we explore these related areas we will see competitive gaming catching up with traditional sports.

 ### **What's causing the growth?**